Show Your Value with These Internal Comms Best Practices

 Are you seen as an internal communication strategist?
-Or are you seen as a tactician, a do-er of communication, someone asked to just “comms this up”?
+Or are you seen as a tactician?
 As an experienced IC professional, I know about this struggle first-hand.
 Proving your value—and the power of good communication—can be an uphill battle.
 But the trick is to start with an internal comms strategy that gets results, so you can show just how valuable you are to your company.

-In this blog, I’ll share a few tips that will help you prove yourself as a strategist and not just a tactician.
+In this blog, I’ll share a few internal comms best practices that will help you become a strategist and not just a tactician.
 We’ll cover conducting an internal comms audit, putting together a comms strategy, and how to show the positive impact you have on culture, engagement, and the bottom line.

 Start with an Internal Comms Audit